 Think about each of the steps along the path from prison to paradise.
 Each step could be a digital product, a course, a training.
-The whole process could be your signature offer.
+The entire process could be your signature offer.

 You can create an entire family of products around these steps.

-Creating a plan for this product family is a great place to start building out a value ladder for your business.
+Creating a plan for this product family is a great place to build out a value ladder for your business.

 Spending time on the prison to paradise exercise will transform your understanding of the people you serve.

-It can help you to create marketing messages that resonate deeply.
-It can help you to achieve your vision of transforming lives with what you do.
+It can help you create marketing messages that resonate deeply.
+It can help you achieve your vision of transforming lives with what you do.

 What are you waiting for?
-Download the worksheet and get started.
+Get started now!